 We will return to the hotel – and at 7 get together for our farewell dinner at a local restaurant

 Overnight Steigenberger Hotel B,D

 You will be transferred to the airport for your departure flight.
-For those going on to Aswan, we will reconfirm bus departure time the day before.
 B

 - 5 nights Cairo - Ramses Hilton or Similar